evmts/tevm-monorepo/.changeset/friendly-cooks-juggle.md

 "@evmts/cli": minor
 ---

+Improve peformance by 98% (5x) testing against 101 simple NFT contract imports

-Major alpha change: remove bytecode from EVMts.
+Major change: remove bytecode from EVMts.
 Needing the bytecode is a niche use case and removing it improves peformance of the compiler significantly.
+In future bytecode will be brought back as an optional prop

 This improves peformance by 98% (50x) testing against 101 simple NFT contract imports

+Because EVMts is still considered in alpha this will not cause a major semver bump